NFDI4DS/nslp2026/docs/somd_shared_task.md

   <h3>Proceedings</h3>
   <p>
-    Accepted system papers will be published as part of the NSLP 2026 workshop proceedings, included in the LREC 2026 proceedings in the ACL Anthology (Full Open Access).
+    Accepted system papers will be published as part of the NSLP 2026 workshop proceedings, included in the LREC 2026 proceedings in the ACL Anthology.
   </p>

 </section>